Andreastak86/Andreastak86/README.md

 - 👋 Hi, I’m @Andreastak86
-- 👀 I’m interested in <li><ul>Coding, Fishing, Walking, Music</ul><li>
+- 👀 I’m interested in <li><ul>Coding, Fishing, Walking, Music, Boats, Cars</ul><li>
-- 🌱 I’m currently learning JavaScript, HTML and CSS
+- 🌱 I’m currently learning JavaScript, HTML, CSS, PHP, Next.js, React.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mail me at andreastak.kodehode@gmail.com or send me a pigeon.
+- 📫 How to reach me mail me at andreas.takvam@gmail.com or send me a pigeon.

 <!---
 Andreastak86/Andreastak86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.